errantmind/immunization-backend/README.md

   * < array of matched patients >

 ### /populate (Get)
 * Reload the database in case something bad happened.
-Note, no authentication is required for this, meaning the database can be reset with a web browser.
+Note, no authentication is required for this: the database can be reset with a web browser.